itsmikethetech/WinPick-Client/README.md

 1. **Browse Categories**: Select a category from the left panel to view available scripts
 2. **Run Scripts**: Double-click on a script to run it, or right-click for additional options
 3. **Create Scripts**: Click the "New Script" button to create a new script from a template
+4. **Download Scripts**: Click the "Download Scripts from GitHub" button to fetch scripts from the official WinPick-Scripts repository or any other GitHub repository
-4. **Console Output**: View script execution output in the console panel
+5. **Console Output**: View script execution output in the console panel

+### GitHub Integration

+WinPick features seamless GitHub integration for downloading scripts:

+1. **Download Scripts**: Use the "Download Scripts from GitHub" button to fetch scripts from repositories
+2. **Default Repository**: Pre-configured to download from the official [WinPick-Scripts](https://github.com/itsmikethetech/WinPick-Scripts) repository
+3. **Custom Repositories**: Specify any GitHub repository URL, branch, and directory path
+4. **Conflict Resolution**: Intelligent handling of existing files with options to overwrite or skip
+5. **Automatic Category Detection**: Downloaded scripts are automatically organized into their respective categories

 ### Manual Usage